Javascreen1/ai-learning-for-kids/README.md

 2. Double-click `index.html` to open in your web browser
 3. Start exploring the AI learning journey!

-### Option 2: Local Server (Recommended)
-1. Install a local server (like Live Server for VS Code)
-2. Open the project folder in your code editor
-3. Start the local server
-4. Navigate to the provided local URL

-### Option 3: Online Hosting
-1. Upload all files to your web hosting service
-2. Access via your domain name

 ## 🎯 How to Use

 ### For Kids